farazff/Tank-Trouble/README.md

 # Tank Trouble
-This is an action Arcade Game , you can learn it [here](https://tanktrouble.com/) .
+This is an action Arcade GameData , you can learn it [here](https://tanktrouble.com/) .

 hope to Enjoy :) .